ecelis/iridescence/README.md

 This is a work in progress, some/many things might be broken or need manual intervention to build/run.
 Please refer to README.md files within each submodule directory for details.
-Madules can change name, split or be deleted until we reach the first stable and fully functional version.
+Modules can change name, split or be deleted until we reach the first stable and fully functional version.

-  * CirrusLoad - Module for Cirrus
-  * hl7yaml - HL7/YAML parser
   * webui - SmartConnector Web User Interface
+  * adapter-mirth - Mirth Connect Adapter
+  * CirrusLoad - Cirrus Adapter
+  * hl7yaml - HL7/YAML parser module

 ## Installation

+## IGNORE EVERYTHING BELOW
     git clone git@github.com:ecelis/iridescence.git
     cd iridescence
     git submodule init